KevinBockelandt/notoire/README.md

 Then run `:PlugInstall`.

+### Dependencies

+In order to use all the features of Notoire you **need** two other tools installed on your machine:

+* **FZF** in order to present results of searches with fuzzy finding
+* **ripgrep** to perform efficient searches on notes

+FZF can be [easily installed](https://github.com/junegunn/fzf#installation) by vim-plug as well .
+Ripgrep can be [installed via a number of ways](https://github.com/BurntSushi/ripgrep#installation) including `cargo` if you are a Rust developper.

 ## Commands

 ```
-:NotoireOpenIndex    | Open the index note
+:NotoireOpenIndex ------------ | Open the index note
-:NotoireOpenLink     | Open link under cursor
+:NotoireOpenLink ------------- | Open link under cursor
-:NotoirePrevNote     | Go back to previous note.
-Useful after opening a link
+:NotoirePrevNote ------------- | Go back to the previously opened note
-:NotoireCreateNote   | Create a new note
+:NotoireCreateNote ----------- | Create a new note
-:NotoireCreateLink   | Create a link to a new note out of the visual selection and open that note
+:NotoireCreateLink ----------- | Create a link to a new or existing note using visual selection and open that note
-:NotoireNextLink     | Go to the next link in the note
+:NotoireNextLink ------------- | Go to the next link in the note
-:NotoirePrevLink     | Go to the previous link in the note
+:NotoirePrevLink ------------- | Go to the previous link in the note
+:NotoireSearchNotes ---------- | Interactively search for a note or create a new one
+:NotoireSearchLinksInNote ---- | Interactively search among all links present in the current note and open one
+:NotoireSearchOrphanNotes ---- | Interactively search among notes that are not referenced in any link anywhere
+:NotoireSearchNotesLinkingHere | Interactively search among notes that
 ```

 * `:NotoireCreateLink` will only work if you have a visual selection when you call it.